Easy Vegan Artichoke Pasta

 - Boil your choice of pasta in salted water.
 Cook according to package directions.

-- Peel and dice 1 onion and mince 3 cloves of garlic and add it to 1 tablespoon of olive oil in a skillet over medium-low heat.
-Sprinkle with 1 teaspoon of salt and 1/4 tsp of red pepper flakes then cook until the onions are translucent.
+- Peel and dice 1 onion, and mince 3 cloves of garlic.
+Add them to 1 tablespoon of olive oil in a skillet over medium-low heat.
+Sprinkle with 1 teaspoon of salt and 1/4 tsp of red pepper flakes, then cook until the onions are translucent.

-- Turn up the heat to medium and add 1 red bell pepper, diced, and 8 oz of mushrooms sliced, and cook for about 5 more minutes.
+- Turn the heat up to medium and add 1 diced red bell pepper and 8 oz of sliced mushrooms, cooking for about 5 more minutes..

-- Add the full jar of marinated artichokes along with the liquid.
+- Add the entire jar of marinated artichokes, including the liquid.
 (Use kitchen scissors to cut the artichokes into smaller pieces if needed.)

-- Add 1/4 cup of pasta water to the veggies, then drain the cooked pasta add it to the veggies, and toss well.
+- Add 1/4 cup of pasta water to the veggies, then drain the cooked pasta and add it to the veggies, tossing well.
 Add 4 cups of baby spinach and mix until the spinach wilts.
-Add the juice of 1 fresh lemon and more salt and pepper to taste.
+Add the juice of 1 fresh lemon, along with more salt and pepper to taste.

 - Top with fresh parsley, pine nuts, and/or vegan parmesan cheese. (optional)